top of page

 El Paseo de Saratoga Project Scorecard

-El Paseo de Saratoga by Sand Hill Property Company is a four-building, 867-unit mixed-use project.
-It redevelops a site currently occupied by several big box stores and their accompanying parking lots.
-Buildings 1 and 2 provide 747 total units and offer 29,00 square feet of retail space.
-Building three is a single-story entirely commercial space, a large part of which is set aside for a Whole Foods grocery store.
-Building four, located on the other side of Saratoga Avenue, is a 120-unit senior care facility.
-Parking for all four buildings is predominately underground, leaving space on the surface for a large park and open space.
-The San Jose City Council approved the project in June of 2022.
+El Paseo de Saratoga by Sand Hill Property Company proposes a 4-building mixed-use urban village with 772 units, a 263-bed senior care facility, and a Whole Foods grocery store all on a 10.76 acre site.
+Buildings 1 and 2 provide 772 total units and offer 29,00 square feet of retail space.
+Of the available units, 39 (5% of the total) are designated affordable to households earning 100% of the Aerea Median Income.
+Building 3 is a single-story entirely commercial space, a large part of which is set aside for a Whole Foods grocery store.
+Building 4, located on the other side of Saratoga Avenue from the other 3 buildings, is a senior care facility.
+Site designs also include a new public park and paseo.
+El Paseo de Saratoga was originally approved by San José’s City Council on June 21, 2022.
+The current iteration of the project was approved on December 10, 2024.

 El Paseo de Saratoga re-scored an overall 3.6 out of 5 from our Project Advocacy Committee members in 2024.
 The project previously scored a 4 in 2021.